wprender/cloudbreak-docs/docs/azure.md

 ```
 blueprint add --name my-blueprint --description "sample description" --file <the path of the blueprint>
 ```
-Other available options:
+Other available options here:

 `--url` the url of the blueprint

-`--publicInAccount` flags if the network is public in the account
+`--publicInAccount` is true, all the users belonging to your account will be able to use this blueprint to create clusters, but cannot delete it.

 You can check whether the blueprint was created successfully
 ```